Zastai/MetaBrainz.MusicBrainz/README.md

 This is a small sample program using MetaBrainz.MusicBrainz.DiscId.dll.
 It can be installed as a global .NET Core tool, allowing you to run this from any prompt via `dotnet mbdiscid`.

+## MetaBrainz.MusicBrainz.CoverArt

+This used to be part of this repository, but has now been split off to [its own repository](https://github.com/Zastai/MetaBrainz.MusicBrainz.CoverArt).